rytsikau/ee.Screen/Description.md

 - 1280*full - resolution.<br>

 "Full" means that screenshot will be taken to the full height of page.<br>
-Screenshots in PDF and TXT always have full page height:<br>
-PDF - paginated into A4 with a 100% scale, TXT - in accordance with the HTML markup.<br>
+Screenshots in PDF and TXT always have full page height: PDF - paginated into A4 with a 100% scale, TXT - in accordance with the HTML markup.<br>
 To make PDF screenshot in landscape orientation, write "Lpdf" instead of "pdf" in the field of need formats.<br>
 Encoding of TXT screenshot - UTF8.<br>
 Existing screenshots will be skipped, new ones will not be made in this case.<br>